 The average cost of a renters insurance policy that lacks high-value riders or scheduled coverage isn’t exorbitant.
 If you live in a city or region with above-average crime rates, your premiums will be somewhat higher than for a comparable policy in a low-crime area.
 Ditto for premiums on policies in areas prone to catastrophic weather events such as hurricanes, floods, tornadoes, and wildfires.

 Fault zones are expensive too, but they may be handled by dedicated, state-run agencies that offer “affordable” policies.
 For instance, the California Earthquake Authority offers “catastrophic” policies that cover losses related to serious tremors.
 If you live in the L.A.
-Basin or the Bay Area, you may wind up dealing with a private insurer for your “regular” renters insurance needs, and the CEA for supplemental earthquake coverage.
+Basin or the Bay Area, you may wind up dealing with a private insurer for your regular renters insurance needs, and the CEA for supplemental earthquake coverage.

-4. It’s Your Responsibility to Keep Track of Covered Items
+5. It’s Your Responsibility to Keep Track of Covered Items

 Before you validate your policy, meticulously catalog your apartment’s contents.
 You need to provide your insurer with a rough accounting of these contents anyway, but a more detailed review is critical for your own records.

 Photograph every item of value that you own when your policy goes into effect; to the extent possible, save the purchase receipts for each item as well.
 Do this for every big purchase that you make after your policy goes into effect too.
-Make digital/cloud-based backups of these photos, and save your receipts in a fireproof safe or box.
+Make digital or cloud-based backups of these photos, and save your receipts in a fireproof safe or box.

 Is this course of action right for you?
 It depends.
 First, it’s important to remember that you can insulate yourself from certain types of risk — namely, liability for misfortunes that befall your guests, maintenance workers, and your building’s other tenants — without insuring all of your personal property.

 The Benefits of Liability Coverage: Do You Need Content Coverage?

-You can (and often should) purchase liability insurance separately from content insurance.
-While it may be difficult for you to make the financial case for carrying content insurance (as opposed to an ample and well-managed emergency fund), it’s harder to argue against the benefits of basic liability coverage on your apartment.
+You can — and often should — purchase liability insurance separately from content insurance.
+Although it may be difficult for you to make the financial case for carrying content insurance instead of keeping an ample and well-managed emergency fund, it’s harder to argue against the benefits of basic liability coverage on your apartment.

 No matter how close your relationship with the injured guest, you shouldn’t count on good graces to protect you from legal action.
 When it comes to liability, friendly guests are the least of your worries.